-- the timing and plans for commercialization of KidneyIntelX; - the timing and plans for regulatory filings and decisions; - our plans to maintain regulatory approval of kidneyintelX.dkd and obtain and maintain regulatory approvals for other products from our KidneyIntelX platform; - the potential benefits of KidneyIntelX; - the market opportunities for KidneyIntelX and our ability to maximize those opportunities; - our business strategies and goals; - our ability and plans to establish and maintain partnerships and projections related to future test volume as part of those partnerships; - our ability and plans to drive adoption of KidneyIntelX and integrate KidneyIntelX into clinical workflow; - estimates of our sales, revenue, expenses and capital requirements and our need for and ability to obtain additional financing; - our ability to continue as a going concern; - third-party payor reimbursement and coverage decisions; - the performance of our third-party suppliers and manufacturers, - our expectations regarding our ability to obtain and maintain intellectual property protection for our diagnostic products and our ability to operate our business without infringing on the intellectual property rights of others; - our expectations regarding regulatory classification of KidneyIntelX, as well as the regulatory response to the marketing and promotion of KidneyIntelX; - our expectations regarding the inclusion of KidneyIntelX in the final version of the KDIGO 2023 Clinical Practice Guideline for Evaluation and Management of Chronic Kidney Disease; - the impact of guidelines and recommendations published by various organizations on the use of our products; - our expectations regarding developments relating to our competitors; - our ability to identify, recruit and retain key personnel; - the potential for breaches of data privacy, or disruptions in our information technology systems; - the potential direct or indirect impact of the COVID-19 pandemic and the conflict in Ukraine on the global economy and our business or operations; - our ability to continue to satisfy the listing requirements of the NASDAQ Global Market; - the sufficiency of our existing cash, cash equivalents and short-term investments to fund our operations and capital expenditure requirements; and - risks detailed under the caption "Risk Factors" in this Quarterly Report and in our other reports filed with the U.S. Securities and Exchange Commission ("SEC"), from time to time hereafter.
+- the timing and plans for commercialization of KidneyIntelX; - the timing and plans for regulatory filings and decisions; - our plans to maintain regulatory approval of kidneyintelX.dkd and obtain and maintain regulatory approvals for other products from our KidneyIntelX platform; - the potential benefits of KidneyIntelX; - the market opportunities for KidneyIntelX and our ability to maximize those opportunities; - our business strategies and goals; - our ability and plans to establish and maintain partnerships; and projections related to future test volume as part of those partnerships; - our ability and plans to drive adoption of KidneyIntelX and integrate KidneyIntelX into clinical workflow; - estimates of our sales, revenue, expenses, cash runway and capital requirements and our need for and ability to obtain additional financing; - our ability to continue as a going concern; - third-party payor reimbursement and coverage decisions; - the performance of our third-party suppliers and manufacturers, - our expectations regarding our ability to obtain, maintain and enforce intellectual property protection for our diagnostic products and our ability to operate our business without infringing on the intellectual property rights of others; - our expectations regarding regulatory classification of KidneyIntelX, as well as the regulatory response to the marketing and promotion of KidneyIntelX; - the impact of guidelines and recommendations published by various organizations on the use of our products; - our expectations regarding developments relating to our competitors; - our ability to identify, recruit and retain key personnel; - the potential for breaches of data privacy, or disruptions in our information technology systems; - the potential direct or indirect impact of COVID-19 and the Russia-Ukraine or Hamas-Israel armed conflict on the global economy and our business or operations; - our ability to satisfy the listing requirements of the NASDAQ Global Market; - the progress and potential outcome of our formal sale process (as referred to in Note 2 on Rule 2.6 of the City Code on Takeovers and Mergers); - our expectation that we will not be an investment company under applicable SEC interpretations; - the sufficiency of our existing cash, cash equivalents and short-term investments to fund our operations and capital expenditure requirements;

+- any other factors which may impact our financial results or future trading prices of our ADSs and ordinary shares and the impact of securities analysts' reports on these prices; and - risks detailed under the caption "Risk Factors" in this Quarterly Report and in our other reports filed with the U.S. Securities and Exchange Commission ("SEC"), from time to time hereafter.